sikopet/blog/posts/tcpdump.md

 * despite its name it can do much more than capturing TCP headers
-* can sniff traffic on many network type (including 802.1Q VLAN)
+* can sniff traffic on many network types (including 802.1Q VLAN)
 * de facto standard for command line packet analysis in Unix environment

 Useful options: